• Recipes

 • 📖 Recipe

 I love a good homemade burger, but sometimes cookouts can get a little boring with the same old burgers and hot dogs.
-This recipe is a perfect change up for those times you want something a little different.
+This Spinach and Feta Turkey Burger recipe is a perfect change-up for those times you want something a little different.
 They're juicy and packed with flavor and will surely wow your guests!

 Ingredients

-• Ground Turkey - I use the 93% lean variety and not the 99% lean ground turkey breast.
-You'll need the little bit extra fat to help keep the burgers moist on the hot grill.
+• Ground Turkey - I use the 93% lean variety, not the 99% lean ground turkey breast.
+You'll need a little bit extra fat to help keep the burgers moist on the hot grill.

-• Feta Cheese - I prefer the block style feta over pre-crumbled.
-It's much easier to dice it into small even sized chunks for mixing into your burgers.
+• Feta Cheese - I recommend using a block of feta cheese over pre-crumbled.
+It's easier to dice it into small, evenly-sized chunks for mixing into your burgers.

 • Bread Crumbs - these will help bind everything and hold the burgers together